Trump administration vows to reunite nearly 3,000 separated families per judge's order

-The Trump administration official in charge of caring for undocumented minors separated from their parents at the border said on Thursday that his agency must reunite nearly 3,000 families, a sharp increase from the roughly 2,300 his agency was contemplating as of last week.
+The Trump administration official in charge of caring for undocumented minors separated from their parents at the border said Thursday that his agency must reunite nearly 3,000 families, a sharp increase from the roughly 2,300 his agency contemplated as of last week.

-But Azar insisted that his agency will fully comply with a ruling from District Judge Dana Sabrow to reunite all children separated from their parents under President Donald Trump's "zero-tolerance" policy by the end of this month.
-The judge ordered the department to reunite children under age 5 by Tuesday, and all minors by July 26.
+Azar insisted that his agency will fully comply with a ruling from District Judge Dana Sabrow to reunite all children separated from their parents under President Donald Trump's "zero tolerance" policy by the end of this month.
+The judge ordered the department to reunite children under age 5 by Tuesday and all minors by July 26.

 "We will use every minute of time we have to confirm the parentage of those individuals … and to confirm that those parents are actually suitable for reunification, and then we will comply with the court’s order and reunify them," he said during a conference call with reporters.
 "We will comply with the artificial deadlines established by the courts."